 In 2012, the Society of Automotive Engineers did a study that observed 12,000 drivers and their turning habits.
-Not only did they discover that almost half of those drivers failed to signal before changing lanes but they also found out that “this neglect causes more crashes than distracted driving.”
+Not only did they discover that almost half of those drivers failed to use their turn signal before changing lanes but they also found out that “this neglect causes more crashes than distracted driving.”

 Using your blinker gives other drivers time to react to your decision.

 While it may sound obvious, the primary reason drivers should use their turn signal is to let other drivers know they are changing lanes or turning.
 If you are driving along and you know that your next move involves a turn, lane switch, or getting off at an exit, you need to signal well before you make the actual move.
 The driver behind you has no knowledge of your decision, therefore they do not know you will also be slowing down.
 So instead of breaking in response to your turn signal, they are forced to brake in response to your change in speed.
 This doesn’t give them very much time to adjust, and while some drivers are good at making on-the-dime decisions, many are not.
 The result is, more often than not, accidents that could have been prevented with a simple flick of a turn signal.